PTS Can Staff and Strengthen Your Teletherapy Program

 - Physical Therapy

 PTs can observe students doing exercises like “Superman” or the “Bear Crawl.”
 They can lead yoga and dance workouts.
-They can enlist family members to help in setting up strengthening activities, such as having the child carry a bag weighted with groceries into the kitchen.
+They can enlist family members to help set up strengthening activities, such as having the child carry a bag weighted with groceries into the kitchen.

-Enlist PTS to Supply Your School-Based Teletherapy Needs
+Enlist PTS to Increase Your Teletherapy Program’s Impact

 For more than two decades, PTS has adopted technology that enhances and maximizes related services.
-We already have a complete teletherapy protocol in place.
-We’re currently implementing it for districts and schools who’ve initiated online learning.
+Districts and schools who partner with us and who have already initiated online learning benefit from the complete teletherapy protocol we have in place.

 - Letters to parents clearly explaining what teletherapy is and how it works.